romanhumagain/TechX-A_Social_Media_Platform/README.md

-<h1>TechBlog 🌐</h1>
+<h1>TechX🌐</h1>
-<p>📱 <strong>TechBlog</strong> is a dynamic blogging platform where users can share their thoughts, stories, and expertise.
-Built using Django, this platform offers user authentication, and the ability to post, edit, and manage articles seamlessly, with the aim to buid the unique social media platform.</p>
+<p>📱 <strong>TechX</strong> is a dynamic social media platform where users can share their thoughts, stories, and expertise.
+This platform is built with Django and features user authentication capabilities.
+It incorporates two-factor authentication, allowing users to obtain verification codes through Google Authenticator via QR codes or through email.
+It has also the ability to post, edit, and manage articles seamlessly.</p>
 <h2>Features 🛠️</h2>
 <ul>
     <li>✍️ <strong>Express Yourself:</strong> Seamlessly post articles encompassing your thoughts, stories, and technical knowledge.</li>
     <li>🗣️ <strong>Engage and Interact:</strong> Dive into discussions with the ability to comment on posts.
 Registered users can actively engage by responding to                   posts, liking content, and even viewing other users' profiles.</li>
     <li>🔗 <strong>Share with Ease:</strong> Found something interesting?
 With one-click, users can share their favorite content on LinkedIn.</li>
+    <li>🔗 <strong>Two Factor Authentication:</strong> Allowing users to obtain verification codes through Google Authenticator via QR codes or through email. </li>
     <li>👤 <strong>Personalized User Profiles:</strong> Every user gets a unique profile, making it easier to track and manage your articles and also shows the number               of followers and so on.</li>
     <li>🔔 <strong>Notifications:</strong> Whenever someone likes your content, follows you, or drops a comment, you'll know right away.
 It's all about keeping you                  updated .</li>
     <li>🔄 <strong>Full Control:</strong> Update your articles as you evolve.
 Our edit feature ensures your content remains up-to-date.</li>
     <li>🤝 <strong>Connect with Peers:</strong> Follow fellow tech enthusiasts and manage your follower base with the follow/unfollow system.</li>
     <li>🔒 <strong>Forgot Password?
 No Worries:</strong> Integrated password recovery system sends reset link directly to your registered email.</li>